-What differentiates the Constant Force Spring from conventional extension and compression (round wire) spring?
-Hooke’s Law and provide a constant force over the length of travel.
-Hooke’s Law basically states that the extension of a spring is directly proportional to the load applied to it.
+What differentiates the constant force spring from the conventional extension and compression (round wire) spring?
+Hooke’s Law states that the extension of a spring is directly proportional to the load applied to it.
 Therefore, the further an extension spring is extended, the greater the force.

-A Constant Force Spring can be utilized to apply a linear extension force.
-This type of spring is used to push or pull an object or series of objects, or to counterbalance an object throughout its travel length.
+A constant force spring can be utilized to apply a linear extension force.
+At Vulcan Spring, our trademark name for this type of spring is Conforce®.
+When discussing a linear extension, we specify the force in lbs.
+(Kg, N, etc.) of pull force.
+This spring is used to push or pull one or more objects, or to counterbalance an object throughout its travel length.

-An alternate version of this is called a Constant Torque Spring.
-This spring is wound onto an output spool providing rotational torque.
-This type of spring is utilized to wind up cable, provide torque in toys and other applications that require rotational torque.
+An alternate version of this spring is called a constant torque spring.
+Our trademark name for this type of spring is Contorque®.
+When discussing the torque spring, we work in inch-lbs.
+(NM etc.) of torque.
+This spring is wound onto an output spool providing rotational torque and is commonly used to wind up cable, provide torque in toys, and other applications requiring rotational torque.

 By designing a constant force spring into a product, the engineer can save space and provide for the correct amount of force required for the design.

 Contact us with any questions you have about our extensive custom spring solutions.
 Our experienced team can design and manufacture the right springs for all types of commercial, industrial, and manufacturing applications.
 We partner with engineers, contract manufacturers, and designers to produce springs for medical equipment, retail displays, and residential and commercial windows.
 If you already know what types of springs you need, head over to our online store.Contact Us